rhancockn/mrs_voxel_positioning/README.md

 # Setup

+## Install ParaView

 1. [Download](https://www.paraview.org/download/) and install ParaView (tested with 5.4.1)
 2. Enable the ParaView AnalyzeNIfTIIO plugin (`Tools->Plugin Manager`).
 Click the expand arrow next to the plugin name and check the `Auto Load` box to automatically load the plugin each time you use ParaView.
 Click `Load Selected` and close the dialog.

+## Install Git LFS

+[Git LFS](https://git-lfs.github.com) is needed to pull the template data from this repository.
+Follow the Git LFS [install instructions](https://git-lfs.github.com) and remember to `git lfs install`

+## Clone this repository

+## Open the VPS ParaView file

-3. In ParaView, go to `File->Load State` and select the `vps.pvsm` file.
+1. In ParaView, go to `File->Load State` and select the `vps.pvsm` file.
 Click `Ok`
-4. In the `Load State Options` dialog, select `Search files under specified directory` and choose the main voxel tool directory.
+2. In the `Load State Options` dialog, select `Search files under specified directory` and choose the main voxel tool directory.
 ParaView should find the required files under `data/templates`.

 # Usage